meshif519/CalculatorTutorial/README.md

 # Calculator Tutorial
-Very basic calculator based on tutorial by Chris Merritt at https://www.youtube.com/watch?v=Is1EHXFhEe4
+Very basic calculator based on the tutorial by Chris Merritt at https://www.youtube.com/watch?v=Is1EHXFhEe4